valinsky/hugo_blog/content/posts/stop-planning.md

 I used to try and finish every book I started, even if I didn't like it that much.
 Even if it took months, or years.
 Sometimes it started feeling like chore.
 Now I can easily start reading a new book while I'm reading another book.
 Sometimes I bounce between 4 or 5 books.
 When I want to read about a particular subject, I find the book about that and continue where I left off.
 Or reread a chapter.
 It's not even about finshing the book anymore, it's about understanding concepts.

 Planning doesn't mean to always stick to whatever stories your mind created in the past.
-I can come back to reading book X at anytime.
+I can come back to reading book X anytime.

 Another example would be when we try to do to many things in a short amount of time.
 That can be a big cause for stress.
 Without understanding how my mind worked I was easily trapped in self guilt because of the fantasies my past self created - *I've planned to do all these things today, if I don't do them I will feel bad and useless.*